caiomolinaro/caiomolinaro/README.md

-:wave: Hello, my name is Caio, i'm systems analysis and development undergraduate student, my stack focus is backend .NET development
+:wave: Hello, my name is Caio, i have a degree in Systems Analysis and Development, my stack focus is .NET backend development

 ---